What's a Social Difference And What's A Social Weakness?

 Is the person with the trait getting what they want out their social interactions?

 Other quiet people may feel they're missing out.
 They may feel like people pass them over as possible friends because they don't say enough.
-They may feel ignored or disposable among their peers.
+They may feel left out or disposable.
 They may have opinions and jokes they want to share, but can't bring themselves to do it.

 What do other people think of the person's trait?

-Obviously people can't just go along with every last thing others want them to do, but I think other people's opinions can be a source of information or feedback.
-It's then up to that person to decide how they want to act on those opinions.
-For example, say someone keeps to themselves at their job, to the point where their co-workers often mention it and ask them why they never eat lunch with everyone, or join them for drinks after work.
+Obviously someone can't just go along with every last thing others want them to do, but I think other people's opinions can be a source of information or feedback.
+It's then up to them to decide how they want to act on those opinions.
+For example, say someone keeps to themselves at their job, to the point where their co-workers often mention it and ask them why they never eat lunch with anyone, or join them for drinks after work.

 One person may take that feedback and conclude, "I'm just here to work, and I'm not social like that.
 I understand where they're coming from, but that's just not me.
 It's nothing personal against them."
-On the other hand, it's possible they could go, "Hm, I know I like to do my own thing, but I didn't realize I was coming across as totally indifferent to people.
+On the other hand, it's possible they could go, "Hm, I know I like to do my own thing, but I didn't realize I was coming across as totally indifferent to everyone.
 Maybe I'm going a bit too far with it.
-I'm still going to have have my own space some of the time, but it wouldn't kill me to get in there a bit more."
+I'm still going to have my own space, but it wouldn't kill me to join the others every so often."